Cat Litter Box Basics

 - Litter Box Basics – The selection, placement and maintenance of a litter box can be just as important as the litter that fills it for a cat’s overall health and well being.

-- Cleanliness is very important to some cats.
-Certain cats may demand that their boxes be cleaned every day (in rare cases, even more frequently), while others maybe happy to go a week or more between scooping.
+- Cleanliness is very important to most cats.
+Certain cats may demand that their boxes be cleaned every day (in some cases, even more frequently), while others may be happy to go a week or more between scooping.
 In general, daily maintenance, even with a clumping litter, is recommended.
-Even if the box doesn’t seem to need it, daily cleaning can keep cat owners in tune with things like urine volume and stool quality, which are often the first indicators of potential health problems, like Feline Lower Urinary Tract Disorder or kidney failure.
-And early veterinary care can be the key to helping cats deal with these problems.
+Even if the box doesn't seem to need it, daily cleaning can keep cat owners in tune with urine volume and stool quality, which are often the first indicators of potential health problems like Feline Lower Urinary Tract Disorder or kidney failure.
+Early veterinary care can be the key to helping cats deal with these problems.

 - Location of the litter box is also important.
 An ideal location is both protected and accessible.
 When entering and exiting the box, the cat should have every opportunity to avoid ambush from other cats, dogs and children.
 Try to avoid things that may frighten the cat when they come on automatically, like furnaces.